rastagymnastiar27/e-commerce-website/README.md

-# Culture e-commerce (on development)
+# Culture e-commerce
-This is a Responsive Website built using React.js, Tailwind CSS, and Vite.
-The Culture e-commerce provides essential features for shopping, for now it only can display items on homepage and changing theme.
+This is a responsive e-commerce website built with React.js, Tailwind CSS, and Vite, which focuses on providing the latest trending fashion items.
+The site already includes basic features like displaying products on the homepage, shop page, item details page, blogs page, and cart page.
-(The full functional Website (all features and backend) will be available 1-2 weeks from this readme file latest date, stay tuned!

 demo: https://culture-ecommerce.netlify.app/